-Maintain its current relationships and service programs, and develop new relationships, with service partners, subscriptions, and licensees of its Support.com technical support offering on acceptable terms or at all; Reach prospective customers for its software products in a cost-effective fashion; Reduce its dependence on a limited number of partners for a substantial majority of its revenue; Successfully license and grow revenue related to its consumer software, Support.com technical support subscriptions, Guided Paths® and its technology support service offerings; Manage its employees and contract labor efficiently and effectively; Maintain gross and operating margins; Match staffing levels with demand for services and forecast requirements; 54
+- Maintain its current relationships and service programs, and develop new relationships, with service partners, subscriptions, and licensees of its Support.com technical support offering on acceptable terms or at all; - □ Reach prospective customers for its software products in a cost-effective fashion; - Reduce its dependence on a limited number of partners for a substantial majority of its revenue; - Successfully license and grow revenue related to its consumer software, Support.com technical support subscriptions, Guided Paths® and its technology support service offerings; - Manage its employees and contract labor efficiently and effectively; - □ Maintain gross and operating margins; - Match staffing levels with demand for services and forecast requirements;

-Table of Contents Obtain bonuses and avoid penalties in contractual arrangements; Operate successfully in a time-based pricing model; Operate effectively in the SMB market; Successfully introduce new, and adapt its existing, services and products for consumers and businesses; Respond effectively to changes in the market for customer support services; Realize benefits of any acquisitions it makes; Adapt to changes in the markets it serves; Adapt to changes in its industry, including consolidation;

-Respond to government regulations relating to its current and future business;

-Manage and respond to present, threatened, and future litigation; and made disasters;

-Manage and respond to present, threatened or future government investigations and audits, including, without limitation, those audits and investigations described in Part II.
+- Obtain bonuses and avoid penalties in contractual arrangements; - Operate successfully in a time-based pricing model; - Operate effectively in the SMB market; - Successfully introduce new, and adapt its existing, services and products for consumers and businesses; - □ Respond effectively to changes in the market for customer support services; - Realize benefits of any acquisitions it makes; - Adapt to changes in the markets it serves; - Adapt to changes in its industry, including consolidation; - Adapt to changes in the market due to public health concerns, medical epidemics or pandemics, such as COVID-19, and other natural- or man-made disasters; - Respond to government regulations relating to its current and future business; - Manage and respond to present, threatened, and future litigation; and - Manage and respond to present, threatened or future government investigations and audits, including, without limitation, those audits and investigations described in Part II.
 Item 1 Legal Proceedings of its annual report on Form 10-K for the year ended December 31, 2020.